Who We Are

 I want to help!

 Great!
 There are many ways you can help the Calgary Fringe, and not just by donating money.
-You can donate your time by becoming a Volunteer (and you’ll bag some swag and get to see some free shows to boot).
-Please visit our Volunteer page and download an application form.
-We’re also looking for Billeters – that is, people to host our out of town artists so they’re not blowing their budget on accommodations while in town.
-And “Thanks!” in advance.
+You can donate your time by becoming a volunteer (and you’ll bag some swag and get to see some free shows to boot).

-Are you affiliated somehow with the Edmonton Fringe and the other 23 Fringes across Canada?
+Are you affiliated any of the other Fringes across Canada?

-“Fringe” and “Fringe Festival” are registered trademarks of the Canadian Association of Fringe Festivals (or CAFF for short).
-We submitted a proposal, and they accepted.
-All of the Fringe Festivals form a cooperative member driven organization – CAFF.
+“Fringe” and “Fringe Festival” are registered trademarks of the Canadian Association of Fringe Festivals.
+All of Canada’s unique fringe festivals form this cooperative member driven organization – CAFF.
 Edmonton is one of the founding members of CAFF and a valuable resource and partner with the Calgary Fringe!

-For more information about CAFF, please visit www.fringefestivals.com
+For more information about CAFF, please visit their site.